-Our understanding of noise-induced hearing loss has expanded in recent years.
+Our understanding of noise-induced hearing loss and the indicators of hearing loss have expanded in recent years.
 Most significantly, recent work by researchers at the Harvard Medical School demonstrates that nerve fibers in the inner ear are even more susceptible to damage from loud noise than hair cells.
 Most previous research on hearing loss focused on how the loss of hair cells affects hearing.
 With these new findings come new avenues for therapy and new opportunities for improved public health policies.

 Sound waves transmit through bones in the ear, causing vibrations to translate to electrical pulses in the fibers of the cochlear nerve.
 This information travels to the brain, where it is then processed.
 Until recently, researchers did not fully appreciate that cochlear nerve loss occurs without affecting a person’s ability to detect tone in quiet.
 Since tone detection in quiet is a baseline component of hearing tests, most auditory specialists using the threshold audiogram test fail to recognize some inner ear nerve damage.